The things that helped – apart from my bestie coming from Australia to hold my hand.

 Time restricted eating

 A study looking at 500 breast cancer patients and what they ate, showed that no particular diet necessarily improved recurrence rates.
-This may seem wrong but that was the conclusion.
+This may seem odd but that was the conclusion.
 What they next noticed was that of these 500 women, the ones who naturally had a 12 to 13 hour fasting period between dinner and breakfast had a 40% reduction in recurrence and 20% reduction in mortality.
-Thus if you eat dinner at 7pm, you have breakfast at 8am with nothing but water in between.
+Thus if you eat dinner at 7pm, you have breakfast at 8am with nothing but water in between, you can eat what you like when, between breakfast and dinner, it is just the reality of resting your body after dinner.
 I have attached a link so you can listen to a podcast about the study here.

 Something I didn’t have to use was the 5day fast pre chemo as I decided I was not going to have chemo.
 If things had been different, I would have signed up for Dr Longo’s 5 day fast.
 The basic theory being that after a period of fasting, our bodies literally put our cells into a protective mode, thus helping to protect our healthy cells from chemotherapy, whilst allowing it to do it’s work on the less intelligent cancer cells.
 You can listen here to him talking about this study.